Calgary’s Real Estate Gem - Bearspaw and Springbank

 Looking for Calgary real estate becomes a breeze when you look at Bearspaw and Springbank communities.
 Both Bearspaw and Springbank are found right near the Calgary city limits, giving residents clear views of the Rockies and of the lush fields of grass while still being close enough to access to all the amenities that city living offers.

 The history of Bearspaw begins with the opening of the Bearspaw railroad station in 1909 by the Canadian Pacific Railway company.
-The Bearspaw community quickly became a favorite portion of Calgary real estate due to the fact that it offered lots of acreage, easy access for commuters, and all the peace and quiet of suburban living.
+The Bearspaw community quickly became a favourite portion of Calgary real estate due to the fact that it offered lots of acreages, easy access for commuters, and all the peace and quiet of suburban living.

 Bearspaw has a lively community, the heart of which is the Bearspaw Lifestyle Centre.
 The Lifestyle Centre offers a nice range of amenities, including such things as meeting rooms, a gymnasium, and banquet halls where locals can celebrate private events.
 The Centre also offers plenty of sports programs for all ages, from girl's softball to specially developed fitness classes for those over 50 years of age.